ZongruiYang1/ZongruiYang1.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD candidate at Columbia University, supervised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/).
+I am a final year graduate student at Columbia University, supervised by [Professor Ivan Corwin](https://www.math.columbia.edu/~corwin/).
 I was an undergraduate student in Peking University.

+I will be on the job market for postdoctoral positions starting in fall 2026.

 More about me
 ======